Tools I Actually Use

-A transparent look at the software I actually use day-to-day.
-Your needs may differ. these just work well for my setup.
+A transparent look at the exact software I use day-to-day.
+Your needs may differ.
+These just work well for my setup.

 I run a small content business, so my stack prioritizes affordability and simplicity over enterprise features.
-If you're an agency or larger team, some of these might not scale for you.
-Total cost: around $50-150/month depending on usage.
+If you're an agency or larger team, some of these may not scale for you.
+Total monthly outlay: $50–$150 depending on usage.

 beehiiv